Cicatriz: 1983–1986: Origins, early days and Inadaptados

 The band was formed in 1983 as group therapy in a Rehabilitation Center in Las Nieves, Vitoria.
 The first name was "Cicatriz en la Matriz", which included Natxo Etxebarrieta and his girlfriend Poti, together with Pescadilla on bass, Pedro Landatxe on the drums and Pepin Arteaga on guitar.
 The group is consolidated with Natxo and Poti as the singers, and this line-up recorded a demo in Pamplona, in 1984, with the songs "Botes de humo" (Tear gas), "Cuidado burócratas" (Beware, bureaucrats) and "Aprieta el gatillo" (Pull the trigger).
 That same year, Poti left the band.

 In 1985, the band renamed simply as Cicatriz, recording with the label Soñua a shared album with Kortatu, Jotakie and Kontuz-Hi!
 Cicatriz contributed with three songs "Escupe" (Spit), "Cuidado burócratas" and "Enemigo Público" (Public enemy, second version of "Aprieta el gatillo").
-The band began to be well known in the Basque Country for its on-your-face attitude, live provocative manners and no-holds-barred lyrics.
+The band began to be well known in the Basque Country for its in-your-face attitude, live provocative manners and no-holds-barred lyrics.

 By 1986, the band released its first LP Inadaptados ("Misfits"), recorded at Elkar (Lasarte) Studios, with Jean Phocas as engineer and Josu Zabala (leader of Hertzainak) as producer.
 The album is considered one of the most important Spanish-language punk scene piece.
 That year, Cicatriz were voted "best live band" by the readers of the Basque newspaper Egin.